ripmge/mgs/readme.md

 Host requirements:

-- Docker Engine with Compose v2
+- Docker and Docker Compose
 - Linux host with KVM support
 - Access to `/dev/kvm` and `/dev/net/tun`
 - Enough CPU, memory, disk, and download capacity for the selected lab
 - Git submodules initialized, either through `--recurse-submodules` or `git submodule update --init --recursive`

-The Windows lab stacks mount `/dev/kvm`, `/dev/net/tun`, and `/dev/vhost-net`,
+The Windows labs mount `/dev/kvm`, `/dev/net/tun`, and `/dev/vhost-net`,
 and add `NET_ADMIN` inside the containers so QEMU can bridge each guest onto the lab subnet.